TahDeh/TCGA_Acquisition_site_project/README.md

 Codes and files related to the [Biased Data, Biased Data"](https://www.researchsquare.com/article/rs-943804/v1) paper.

 The excel file (tissue__source_site_data.xslx) contains information of the tissue acquisition sites of 8927 WSIs.

+Since deep feature extraction is a time consuming process, extracted DenseNet and KimiaNet deep features are provided in pickle files